 Each cohort of students will complete all aspects of the program together.

 The first annual cohort started in the Spring 2017 session, and cohorts will start every two years.

-Candidates in the MLCE will be required to accumulate 24 credits by successfully completing eight courses in the order specified by the program.
+Students will be required to accumulate 24 credits by successfully completing eight courses in the order specified by the program.
 The program will be offered over five terms, normally beginning with the summer session.
-During the two summer terms candidates will complete blended courses (i.e., meet face-to-face and online), and over the fall and winter terms they will complete courses online including two community-based placements.
-In term four, candidates will complete one blended course and in the fifth term will complete a course in which they design and present a capstone project representing their learning across the degree as part of their course requirements.
+During the two summer terms students will complete blended courses (i.e. meet face-to-face and online), and over the fall and winter terms they will complete courses online including two community-based placements.
+In term four, students will complete one blended course and in term five they will complete a course in which they design and present a capstone project representing their learning across the degree as part of their course requirements